 | Flight | Males fly toward lights | Rarely flies | Can fly short distances |

-For more detailed comparisons, check out our guides on wood roach vs cockroach and wood roaches vs German roaches.
+For more detail, check our guides on wood roach vs cockroach and wood roaches vs German roaches.

 When to Call a Professional

-Wood cockroaches themselves don’t require professional pest control.
-However, you should contact an expert if:
+Wood cockroaches don’t need pro pest control.
+But you should call an expert if:

 - You’re finding roaches year-round, not just in May and June